Q: What exactly IS a First Year Honors Housing Community?

 Q: When is the deadline to apply for the First-Year Honors LLC?

-A: The deadline to be considered for the Fall 2017 Honors LLC has passed.
-For students interested in the Fall 2018 Honors LLC, applications will be made available in early spring 2018 and will be due in late May.
+A: For students interested in the Fall 2018 Honors LLC, applications will be made available in early spring 2018 and will be due by June 1 @ 11:59pm.